rickballard/CoCivium/insights/forking-as-epistemic-containment.md

 ## [9] Mini-Dialogue

-**Civite:** "So I just leave my CoCivium and go fork reality with 80 strangers?"
+**Civite:** "So I just leave my CoCivium™ and go fork reality with 80 strangers?"
 **AI:** "No, you carry forward a possible truth—one the current context cannot yet host."
 **Civite:** "...and if we’re wrong?"
 **AI:** "You’ll know.
 And you’ll come back."